LucaIta/Ping-Pong---Solo-Project/README.md

 ## Setup/Installation Requirements

 * _open the following link with the browser: http://lucaita.github.io/Ping-Pong---Solo-Project/_
-* _there is also this improved versione of the page, it contains an additional function which I added an Saturday, it also cointains a better separation between user and businness logic; https://github.com/LucaIta/Ping-Pong---Solo-Project_
+* _the master branch of this project contains an improved version of the page.
+I added a function on Saturday.
+Also, businnes logic and user interface logic should be better divided_

 ## Known Bugs